Frank Lampard Profile

 |Birthplace||Romford, London, England|

 Frank Lampard had an illustrious playing career with Chelsea, New York City, West Ham and Manchester City.
-He has now taken the step into management.
+He is now the manager of Everton.

 Lampard was also a regular member of the England national team, playing for the Three Lions in Euro 2004 and three World Cups in 2006, 2010 and 2014.